 The Role of Deep Learning in Artificial Intelligence

-Deep learning plays a pivotal role in the advancement of AI.
+Deep learning plays a pivotal role in the advancement of AI and data science.
 Let’s explore its key contributions and compare it with traditional machine learning.

 Deep learning, a subset of machine learning, is a powerful approach that has revolutionized the field of artificial intelligence.
 It involves training artificial neural networks with multiple layers to learn and extract complex patterns from data.
 This ability to automatically learn hierarchical representations sets deep learning apart from traditional machine learning techniques.